-Have you ever observed that whenever you want to move any object, it is either pushed or pulled.
+Have you ever observed that whenever you want to move an object, it is either pushed or pulled?
 In physics, the motion exerted (push or pull) to the object, is termed as force, which arises due to the object’s interaction with another one.
 It is capable of changing the object’s magnitude of velocity, the direction of motion and even the shape and size of the object.
 Force takes place in pairs; they can be balanced or unbalanced.
-Balanced force implies the force which does not change the object’s state of motion.
-On the contrary, unbalanced forces are the one that results in the change in object’s state of motion.

 As we look around ourselves, there are many instances where we can find the occurrences of these two forces.
 This article excerpt makes an attempt to clear the basic differences between balanced and unbalanced forces.